jacobkor/Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+In addition to restricting access to the network, the load balancer ensures that the application will be highly available.
- - load balancer protect againts DDOS attacks and increase availability.
+The load balancer protects against DDOS attacks and increases availability.

- - the jump box will provide restricted access to the virtual network.
+- The jump box will provide restricted access to the virtual network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the operating system and system services.
+- Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the operating system and system services.

 - file beat will collect log events.
-- metricbeat records statistics of operating system and services running on the servers.
+- metricbeat collects data on the performance of the operating system and server hardware.

 The configuration details of each machine may be found below.